11 Warning Signs Of Magnesium Deficiency. Learn to Revive

 Alcohol Abuse

-Excessive alcohol consumption can interfere with magnesium absorption and increase its excretion through urine.
+People ask “Does alcohol deplete magnesium?”.
+Yes, excessive alcohol consumption can interfere with magnesium absorption and increase its excretion through urine.

-Study revealed that Alcohol quickly acts as a diuretic for magnesium, leading to a rapid increase in the urinary excretion of magnesium and other electrolytes.
+Studies revealed that Alcohol quickly acts as a diuretic for magnesium, leading to a rapid increase in the urinary excretion of magnesium and other electrolytes.
 Additionally, chronic alcohol consumption and alcoholism can deplete the body’s magnesium stores.

 Addressing Magnesium Deficiency: Restoring Balance